 Here's what each material actually is, how it performs, and what to look for.

-Particle Board with Paper Laminate ("Melamine")
+Entry-Level Engineered Panels with Paper Laminate

 The reality